molecular-playground/slate/source/index.html.md

 ***Authentication required***

-Updates a specified playlist for the authenticatd user.
+Updates a specified playlist for the authenticated user.

 |   Parameter   |  Description  |
 |---------------|---------------|